paullaster/hypernexus/README.md

  Dynamically handle Window-based (NTLM, Basic, OAuth2), token-based authetication HTTP requests out of the box

-Hypernexus is a developer centered util; zero boilerplate, instantly relatable methods and advnaced functionalities are also exposed for any outgoing nerds to extend the utility with ease
+Hypernexus is a developer centered util; zero boilerplate, instantly relatable methods and advanced functionalities are also exposed for any outgoing nerd to extend the utility with ease

 ## Features tour